"Children learn as they play. Most importantly, in play children learn to learn."

 What is Developmental Therapy?

 Developmental therapy is a discipline that addresses a child’s global development including social-emotional, cognitive, fine and gross motor, expressive and receptive language, and self-help/adaptive skills.
 Rather than concentrating on one particular area, Child Development Specialists have Master's Degrees and extensive knowledge of typical and atypical child development.
 They are trained to assess and identify how each developmental domain influences and affects one another.
-Once a child’s strengths and areas of concern in all areas are determined, play-based intervention strategies are introduced to support, improve, and integrate the child’s development and functioning.
+Once a child’s strengths and challenges in all areas are determined, play-based intervention strategies are introduced to support, improve, and integrate the child’s development and functioning.

 What is DIR®?

 DIR®, the Developmental Individual-difference Relationship-based model, is a framework for parents, educators, and interventionists most commonly used with children who have social-emotional, mental health, developmental, and/or educational challenges.
 The model utilizes each child and family's strengths, individual differences, and priorities to develop a comprehensive intervention program.
 Rather than trying to decrease surface behaviors and increase compliance, DIR® focuses on why surface behaviors are present in order to support the child and promote positive development.
 Warm connections, communication, and loving relationships are emphasized and considered the foundation for helping children reach their fullest potential.

 What is the DIRFloortime® Approach?

 DIRFloortime® is a technique for parents, educators, and clinicians that is used to implement the DIR® model and help children master each of six functional emotional developmental levels that are paramount to DIR®.
 DIRFloortime® is largely based on following a child's lead, not just physically, but emotionally, in order to join their world while simultaneously challenging him/or her to master and move up through each of the six functional emotional developmental capacities.